Taiwanese art

 The artistic heritage of Taiwan is extremely diverse with multiple major influences and periods.
-Today Taiwan is one of the world's most significant art markets.
+Traditionally most arts were practiced for religious or ceremonial purposes.
+Art was first formalized under the Japanese but did not flourish until the democratic period.
+Art collecting has a long history in Taiwan and today Taiwan is one of the world's most significant art markets.

+The performing arts have a strong history in Taiwan, especially theater, opera, music, and glove puppetry.
+The National Kaohsiung Center for the Arts is the world's largest performing arts center.

 History

-Stonecutters of the Changbin culture began to make art on Taiwan at least 30,000 years ago.
+Stonecutters of the Changbin culture began to make art in Taiwan at least 30,000 years ago.
 Around 5,000 years ago jade and earthenware works started to appear.
 Between 4000 BC and 2000 BC people in what is now Hualien produced and traded valuable jade ornaments and jewelry.
 The Dapenkeng culture developed a unique style of pottery.
 For centuries much of the art produced was religious with highly decorated temples being the beneficiaries of local wealth and education.

 Art was first institutionalized in Taiwan during the Japanese colonial period with the establishment of public schools dedicated to the fine arts.
 The Japanese introduced oil and watercolor paintings to Taiwan and Taiwanese artists were heavily influenced by their Japanese counterparts.
 As was typical of colonial rulers the Japanese did not establish tertiary institutions for art education in Taiwan, all students wishing to pursue an advanced degree in the arts had to travel to Japan to do so.

 In the 1920s the New Cultural Movement influenced a generation of artists who used art as a way to demonstrate their equality with, or even their superiority over, their colonizers.

 When the Nationalists fled to Taiwan in 1949 they brought many of China’s most prestigious artists and a large portion of the former Qing Imperial art collection with them.
 The artists Huang Chun-pi, Pu Ru, and Chang Dai-chien who all came to Taiwan during this period are collectively known as the “three masters from across the strait.”
 The Nationalists also established the first art colleges and universities in Taiwan.
 Along with Chinese influences the Nationalists also allowed the United States to establish a series of military bases in Taiwan, American pop culture and artistic ideas such as abstract expressionism were introduced to Taiwan by the Americans.
 Schools such as the May Art Association, a revolutionary art group, and Eastern Art Association, an avant-garde group flourished during this time.
 The Ton-Fan group, founded in Taipei in 1956 by eight artists, brought abstraction to Taiwan.
 The Ton-Fan group reacted to Government disapproval of avant-garde art by championing it.